pauwels-labs/flux-infra/README.md

 Reference this PR for some others that I haven't determined are necessary.
 In this PR, I removed the square brackets, to disastrous effect.

+TRY THIS NEXT:

+Use the same AuthorizationPolicy as is used for the echo pod for the query-frontend pod.
+It's possible that Grafana is forwarding the oauth2-proxy cookie and we can leverage that.